-“The dean of sportswriters” Grantland Rice not only appeared on radio himself, he was profiled in “Biographies in Sound” and his autobiography, “The Tumult and the Shouting”, became a mid-fifties radio series, “The Grantland Rice Story,” narrated by sports editor Jimmy Powers of the Daily News, who was also well-known as NBC sports broadcaster.
+“The dean of sportswriters” Grantland Rice not only appeared on radio himself, he was profiled in “Biography in Sound” and his autobiography, “The Tumult and the Shouting”, became a mid-fifties radio series, “The Grantland Rice Story,” narrated by sports editor Jimmy Powers of the Daily News, who was also well-known as NBC sports broadcaster.

 (Note: The audio file begins with a Kool cigarettes commercial and five-minute 1956 newscast.)
 The narrator is another sportscaster, Tom Manning.